Echocardiography for Children

 Once the test is done, the technician wipes the gel from the chest.
 If your child

-had sedation, he or she is watched until awake.
-A pediatric cardiologist reviews the
+had sedation, they are watched until awake.
+A pediatric cardiologist reviews the images

-images at some point after the exam.
-Depending on the results of the echo, your child
+at some point after the exam.
+Depending on the results of the echo, your child may

-may need other tests or procedures.
-Some children have a sore throat for a day or
+need other tests or procedures.
+Some children have a sore throat for a day or two